Genz17/ButterFlyNet2D/README.md

 python FTApprox.py <test type> <corresponding number> <inputSize> Fourier <net type> <train>
 ```
 here `<test type>` could be `layer` or `cheb`, `<correspoding number>` then become fixed cheb num or layer num. `<net type>` is designed for whether it is DFT or IDFT operator, could be `f` or `b`. `<train>` is to test
 the approximation power before or after training, simply choose from `True` or `False`.
-We recommend you to do the `BaseInitGenerate.py` if you want to see the approximation power after training.
-This
-could save you some time.
+After training, the parameters will be stored.